 No, this is not a religion week.
 We are teaching about service, leadership, and personal development.
 These things can be religious in nature, but we do not have an agenda based on any religion.
 However, we will be maintaining strict behavior standards.
 We want this week to be a safe place where everyone can learn and grow personally while helping others.

 Yes.
 You don’t have to sign up with a friend or sibling.
-We will have participants from lots of different places.
+We will have participants from a lot of different places.
 You will have a new group of friends in no time.

 No knowledge of the Spanish language is required.
 There will always be Spanish speaking leaders available to help.